Austin Dog-Friendly Guide [Updated for 2019]

 Butterfly Bar at the Vortex Lounge

-One of the coolest dog-friendly bars you’ll find in Austin is the Butterfly Bar, part of The Vortex theatre.
+One of the coolest dog-friendly bars you’ll find in Austin is the Butterfly Bar, part of The Vortex theater.
 The interior is cozy and inviting, but you’ll most likely want to spend time hanging out in the spacious outdoor area with your dog.
 There’s an Italian food truck on-site that could set the mood for a memorable recreation of the spaghetti scene from Lady and the Tramp!

 WEBSITE | 2307 Manor Road, 78722